Al3zama1/swe-notes/CCNA/39 - NAT Part 1.md

 ## Private IPv4 Addresses
-* IPv4 doesn't provide enough addresses for al devices that need an IP address in the world.
+* IPv4 doesn't provide enough addresses for all devices that need an IP address in the world.
 * The long-term solution is to switch to IPv6 addresses.
 * There are three main short-term solutions:
 	* CIDR